KambezJ/Classic-Snake-Game-Python/README.md

 ## Getting Started

 ### Prerequisites
-- Python 3.9 or later
+- Python 3.9 or 3.11 (those two are confirmed to be compatible with the dependencies/packages)
 - Required libraries:
   - `pygame`
   - `playsound`